NikkiKoole/nikkikoole.github.io/content/index.md

 I know children, as a matter of fact, I'm a bit of a big one myself, and I love developing, drawing, animating, fantasizing, philosophizing, playing chess, and making music.
 So I believe I can do better.

-So let's introduce some deadlines, and let's make them tight. ~~See that calendar here?
+~~So let's introduce some deadlines, and let's make them tight.
+See that calendar here?
 I'll be adding deadlines as we go.
-Pumping out apps, one per month, or well the first deadline is about this website~~,  I'll be writing here about my process, and might need a place where I can keep track about other stuff too.
+Pumping out apps, one per month, or well the first deadline is about this website~~,  Ok so instead of these deadlines, I'll just use this calendar to keep track of stuff that has been started and finished..

 <section class='yellow'>
 <div class='put-calendar-in-here'></div>
 <script>
     //remember month counting starts from 0
-	let deadlines = [{date:new Date(2022, 9, 31), description: 'this website', success:true},
+	let deadlines = [
+        {date:new Date(2022, 9, 1), description: 'started working on the website', success:true},
-	                 {date:new Date(2022, 10, 31), description: 'character creation kit', success:false},
+        {date:new Date(2022, 9, 31), description: 'website live', success:true},
-                     {date:new Date(2022, 11, 14), description: 'character creation kit',  success:false},
-					 {date:new Date(2022, 11, 31), description: 'character creation kit',  success:false },
+        {date:new Date(2022, 10, 1), description: 'started working on puppetmaker', success:true},
+        {date:new Date(2023, 5, 10), description: 'puppetmaker in app store!', success:true},
-					  {date:new Date(2023, 0, 14), description: 'character creation kit '}];
+        {date:new Date(2023, 5, 13), description: 'started working on next thing', success:true}
+        ];
 	buildCalendar(deadlines);
 </script>